jazamatronic/wavetable_banks_bela_csound/README.md

 Heavily inspired by Synthesis Technology's [WaveEdit](https://github.com/AndrewBelt/WaveEdit) .
 The Wavetable format is the same as WaveEdit, in fact you can use the tables supplied with it directly in this implementation .

-I'm not included any banks here but you can find a lot of them on the web - start with Adventure Kid's [AKWF](https://github.com/KristofferKarlAxelEkstrand/AKWF-FREE/tree/master/AKWF--Synthesis-Technology/Wavetables) tables .
+I've not included any banks here but you can find a lot of them on the web - start with Adventure Kid's [AKWF](https://github.com/KristofferKarlAxelEkstrand/AKWF-FREE/tree/master/AKWF--Synthesis-Technology/Wavetables) tables .
 Put them in the same directory as _main.csd and rename them sequentially starting from 1.wav.
 Be sure to adjust ```gimaxbank``` parameter accordingly .

 Analog Inputs:
   0. V/Oct - quantized to midi notes